mahendarsingh1/calculator/README.md

 # calculator
 my first calculator

-a simple calculator made usin html css and javascript
+a simple calculator made usin html css and javascript with nodejs and express